Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Dual-Model AL System

 \subsection{System Architecture}

-Figure~\ref{fig:system_arch} depicts our proposed dual-model AL framework.
-The proposed system consists of three primary modules: 1) \textbf{an explanation-generation model} that takes the data, fine-tunes, and generates free-form explanations; 2) \textbf{a prediction model} that takes the task content and the generated free-form explanations as input, fine-tune, and predict final label; 3) \textbf{an AL data selector} that selects a set of representative examples in terms of the semantic similarity between each unlabeled data text and labeled data's human explanations.

-Since our dual-model AL framework is fine-tuned on a small amount of data, the AL data selector serves a critical role in providing the most representative and helpful set of examples at every iteration.
-Therefore, we design a data selector that utilizes human explanation annotations.
-Details of our AL data selector is in Section~\ref{aldataselector}.
+Figure~\ref{fig:system_arch} illustrates our proposed dual-model AL framework.
+The system comprises three primary modules: 1) \textbf{an explanation-generation model} that takes the data, fine-tunes on human-annotated explanations, and generates free-form explanations; 2) \textbf{a prediction model} that accepts the data content and the generated explanations as input, fine-tunes on human-provided labels, and predicts the final label; 3) \textbf{an AL data selector} that selects a set of representative examples in terms of the semantic similarity between each unlabeled data text and labeled data's human explanations.
+The AL data selector plays a crucial role in finding a small, highly representative set of samples at every iteration, and further details of our AL selector are in Section~\ref{aldataselector}.

-In each AL iteration, the data selector selects a representative set of unlabeled examples for human annotations, and then we fine-tune two models in order.
-More specifically, we first fine-tune an explanation-generation model using the data content and supervised by human-provided free-form explanations, ask this model to generate explanations on the same set of data, then fine-tune a prediction model with the data content and explanations generated by the previous model as input, and supervised by the human-annotated labels.
-The reason for fine-tuning the prediction model with generated explanations instead of human explanations is that there will be no human-annotated explanations during actual inference.
-The prediction model fine-tuned on model-generated explanations can better learn how to use model-generated explanations than the one fine-tuned on human explanations.
+In each AL iteration, after the data selector samples unlabeled examples for human annotations, we first fine-tune the explanation-generation model supervised by human-provided free-form explanations.
+Then, we instruct this model to generate explanations for the same set of data.
+Subsequently, we fine-tune a prediction model using the data content and explanations generated by the previous model as input, supervised by human-annotated labels.
+The fine-tuning process teaches the prediction model to rely on the explanations for predictions~\cite{yao2023human}.
+Additionally, we fine-tune the prediction model with model-generated explanations instead of human-annotated ones for better alignment during inference, especially when no human annotations are available.
 After each AL iteration, we evaluate the framework on a standalone evaluation data split.